varnish/Varnish-Cache/doc/sphinx/installation/bugs.rst

 transactions recorded with ``varnishlog`` and your explanation of what is wrong about what Varnish does.

-Be aware, that often Varnish does exactly what you asked it to, rather than what you intended it to do, so it sounds like a bug that would have tripped up everybody else, take a moment to read though your VCL and see if it really does what you think.
+Be aware that often Varnish does exactly what you asked it to, rather than what you intended it to do, so it sounds like a bug that would have tripped up everybody else, take a moment to read though your VCL and see if it really does what you think.

-You can also try setting the ``vcl_trace`` parameter, that will generate log records with like and char number for each statement executed in your VCL program.
+You can also try setting the ``vcl_trace`` parameter.
+That will generate log records with line and character numbers for each statement executed in your VCL program.